 As a visitor, you will not be expected to fast (though you may if you want).
 However, you should be mindful of consuming (or even displaying) food and drink in public during the day, regardless of your destination’s actual laws.
 It’s common-sense respect: If not a drop or morsel had passed your lips for hours, you wouldn’t want to have someone merrily guzzling right in your face.
 Watch what non-fasting locals do, and follow suit.

 Many places, especially touristy ones or where there is a large non-observant population, will have restaurants open and serving during the day, though they may not be flaunting it.
+Hotels often offer private dining options for visitors.
 Everywhere is different.

 During Ramadan, Muslims will also try to avoid all forms of sinful behavior, such as evil thoughts or false speech.
 It’s therefore respectful to conduct yourself in a similarly restrained manner, moderating your language and behavior and dressing modestly: Long pants and a top that covers your shoulders (and midriff) will do the trick.
 Likewise, public intoxication is a no-no—and it’s probably going to be hard to find alcohol, anyway.

-Expect things to happen slower than usual, if at all.
-Many businesses—this might include tourism sites—will be operating on reduced hours, and you’ll need to cut the staff some slack.
+Business slows down during Ramadan.
+Many restaurants, government entities, and even some tourism sites operate on reduced hours or may be closed entirely during Ramadan.
 Don’t plan on getting much done just before or after sunset, when people break their fast with the evening meal, iftar.
 Before this, everything grinds to a halt as everyone is either at home or heading there (or to wherever else they are breaking their fast).
 And if you do need to go somewhere and are lucky enough to find a taxi, prepare for the ride of your life as the hangry driver speeds home to his family.
 Afterwards, everyone is in a blissful post-iftar food coma for a while.
 From a traveler’s point of view, all this is fine as long as you plan your day in advance.

 During Ramadan, nights are where the real action lies.
-Iftar acts like a pressure valve, and once people have recovered from the shock of eating and drinking for the first time in hours, the streets come alive again.
-While some people spend time reading the Quran or praying at the mosque, others will visit friends and family, go shopping, hang out in coffee shops, and, of course, eat and drink some more.
-Where you are will determine how festive it feels—Cairo, to me, always felt like one big party—but there will always be something going on, and it will often last through the night until the dawn prayer, fajr.
+Iftar acts like a pressure valve, and once people have broken the fast, the streets come alive again.
+While some people spend time reading the Quran or praying at the mosque, others will visit family and friends and, of course, eat and drink some more.
+Sometimes, feasting lasts until the early morning.
+Where you are will determine how festive it feels, but there will usually be something going on.
 As a visitor, this is a wonderful time—and a privilege—to be out and about, soaking up the atmosphere and sharing a little of what makes this month so special to more than a billion people around the world.